 The governments of countries that do not fully meet the TVPA’s minimum standards and are not making significant efforts to do so.

 Ireland was mentioned for the first time in the TIPs Report in 2006.
-In the most recent Report (2017) Ireland received a Tier 1 rating as it has done for the past number of years.
+In the most recent Report (2018) Ireland received a Tier 2 rating.
 This rating for Ireland reflected the significant efforts made by the Government in tackling the crime of trafficking in human beings.